-It is not an easy place to travel, especially if you're by yourself, but the rewards are worth it.
-The beauty in the environments, both urban and rural, are profound.
+Mongolia is not always an easy place to travel around, especially if you're by yourself but the rewards are worth it.
+The beauty in the environments, both urban and rural are profound.

-If you're taking vehicles, extensive baggage or other big-ticket items to or from the country, it would be a good idea to inform authorities in advance.
+If you're taking vehicles, extensive baggage or other big-ticket items to or from the country, you need to inform Mongolian border authorities before you travel.
 Contact your country's embassy in order to get more information about how to do that.

-If you are travelling by train in from Russia, be aware that this is a very common route for criminals to take.
-Mongolian police have caught on to it, and customs officials tend to scrutinise documentation and ask pointed questions, especially if you have any dubious items listed on your customs declarations.
-It does you no good to withhold information from border crossings personnel.
+If you are traveling by train from Russia, be aware that this is a very common route for criminals to take.
+Mongolian police have caught on to it, and customs officials tend to scrutinize documentation and ask pointed questions, especially if you have any dubious items listed on your customs declarations.
+It does you no good to withhold information from border-crossing personnel.
 If you have something to hide, then you are not advised to enter the country.

 There is also the possibility of encountering a scammer posing as a border police officer, learn more here.